Dan J. Harkey

 The lender’s role in ensuring the property is adequately insured as a condition of the closing is not just a responsibility; it’s a testament to their unwavering commitment and value in the real estate transactional business.
 Their proactive approach to these responsibilities should instill confidence in all parties involved, knowing that the lender is always one step ahead.

 During the escrow period, the seemingly routine process of issuing a binder of coverage carries potential risks that should not be overlooked.
-The insurance broker or insurer issues this notice to an escrow holder and a property lender.
-The escrow holder, typically a neutral third party responsible for facilitating the transaction, is crucial in ensuring that all necessary documents, including the insurance binder, are in place before the closing.
-They play a key role in verifying the authenticity of the insurance documents and ensuring that all parties are protected.
+The insurance broker or insurer issues this notice to both the escrow holder and the property lender.
+The escrow holder, typically a neutral third party responsible for facilitating the transaction, is crucial in ensuring that all necessary documents, including the insurance binder, are in place before closing.
+They play a vital role in verifying the authenticity of insurance documents and ensuring that all parties are adequately protected.

 The lender will require an insurance broker or company to add them as an additional named insured on the binder page or face sheet.